 The Eastern Bay of Plenty is a playground for those who love to get out and explore the great outdoors.
 This coastal paradise has plenty of epic cycling, walking, and water-based activities to experience.
 Check out some of our suggestions below!

 Search for kiwi, explore our coastal paradise, discover epic walks, or simply relax.

 From Hamilton: 2 hours and 30 minutes

 From New Plymouth: 5 hours and 20 minutes

 Exploring the Eastern Bay of Plenty by bike is easy.
 Cruise along the Ōhope Harbourside Trail for a gentle amble alongside one of New Zealand's most unspoiled estuaries, Ōhiwa Harbour.
 This trail is suitable for all ages so it's a great option for families.

 Head further down the coast to experience one of New Zealand's Great Rides, the Motu Trails.
 Choose from three trails depending on your level of experience, or combine all three for the ultimate cycling adventure.
-Mighty Motu Bike Tours offers a great guided tour (which even includes home baking!) along the Dunes Trail.
+Motu Cycle Trails offers a bike hire and shuttles.

 Take it to the next level and head inland to Whirinaki Te Pua-a-Tāne Conservation Park which has beginner, intermediate and experienced trails available, set in one of the most spectacular rainforests in the country.

 Enjoy a chilled out bike ride around the region, or get the heart racing on some epic mountain bike trails.